serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 ### Firewall configuration

-Enter your server configuration and click on "Firewalls", then click on "Create Firewall".
+In the Hetzner Web Interface, enter your server configuration and click on "Firewalls", then click on "Create Firewall".

 By default there will be two inbound rules, one for SSH (Which has Port 22) and one for ICMP (which has protocol set to ICMP).